Lotus-Petal-Architecture/lotus_generated_examples/lotus3D/DeveloperNotesMain.md

 - Automatic generation of thumbnail images.

 - index.html should be dynamically generated.

+- User input prompt allowing users to confirm labels and data types for specific columns.

 - Restore automatic formatting of currency values and percentages to use commas, round to two decimal places.